What Does A Speech Language Pathologist Do?

 Articulation / Speech

 This refers to the pronunciation of speech sounds and overall clarity.
-Simple speech sounds such as ‘W’, ‘B’ and ‘P’ develop by the age of 3, while more complex sounds such as ‘R’ and ‘TH’ continue to emerge until a child reaches approximately the age of 8.
-Acquiring sounds can be difficult for some children, causing distortions, omissions or substitutions.
-A speech-language pathologist can determine whether or not your child’s errors are age-appropriate or if they would benefit from intervention.
+Simple sounds like ‘B’ and ‘P’ usually develop by the age of 3, while more complex sounds like ‘R’ and ‘TH’ may continue developing until about age 8.
+Some individuals may have distortions, omissions, or substitutions, and a speech-language pathologist can determine if therapy is needed.

 Expressive and Receptive Language